CPAN-Security/security.metacpan.org/docs/glossary.md

 > [!NOTE]
 > * FIXME: Expand on this topic
 > * FIXME: Add some clarification regarding Manufacturers, Importers, Distributors and Open Source Stewards.
+> * FIXME: Check if the Blue Guide has something to say on this matter.

 > 1. (CRA-2024-03) The supply of a product with digital elements for distribution or use on the European Union market in the course of a commercial activity, whether in return for payment or free of charge.
 >